-An oil filter housing replacement is a relatively simple car repair that starts at around $300 and can take an average of 2–5 hours—although it could take longer if the technician has to remove other engine components to access the housing.
+An oil filter housing replacement is a relatively simple car repair that starts at around $300 and can take an average of two to five hours, although it could take longer if the technician has to remove other engine components to access the housing.

 How much does an oil filter housing replacement cost?

-Based on our research, the average cost to replace an oil filter housing can range from around $300 to over $2,000, depending on the make and model of your vehicle and where you get the service done.
+The average cost to replace an oil filter housing can range from around $300 to over $800, depending on the make and model of your vehicle and where you get the service done.
+Higher-end cars, like a BMW, can cost significantly more.

-If your oil filter housing is easy to access and you drive a relatively common car with inexpensive parts, your cost will likely be at the lower end of that range.
-But your repair costs may be higher if your vehicle requires hard-to-source parts or the mechanic has to remove several other components before replacing the housing.
+If your oil filter housing is easy to access and you drive a relatively common car with inexpensive parts, your cost will likely be lower.
+If your vehicle requires hard-to-source parts or the mechanic has to remove several other components before replacing the housing, your repair costs may be higher.

 Do you need an oil filter housing replacement?